commercetools/merchant-center-application-kit/packages/application-components/src/components/dialogs/confirmation-dialog/README.md

 #### `ConfirmationDialog.Intl`

 > This export is deprecated.
-Please import the common messages from the `@commercetools-frontend/i18n` package.
+Please import the shared messages from the `@commercetools-frontend/i18n` package.

 Exposes common intl messages to be used for the secondary/primary buttons